 Utilities have used power uprates since the 1970s as a way to generate more electricity from their nuclear plants.
-As of April 2014, the NRC has approved 154 uprates, resulting in a gain of approximately 21,105 MWt (megawatts thermal) or 7,035 MWe (megawatts electric).
-These uprates are listed in Table 1 at the end of this document.
-Collectively, these uprates have added generating capacity equivalent to about seven new reactors.
+As of April 2018, the NRC has approved 164 uprates, resulting in a gain of approximately 23,769 MWt (megawatts thermal) or 7,923 MWe (megawatts electric).
+These uprates are listed on the NRC website.
+Collectively, these uprates have added generating capacity equivalent to about eight new reactors.

 To increase the power output of a reactor, typically a utility will refuel with either slightly more enriched uranium fuel or a higher percentage of new fuel.
 This enables the reactor to produce more thermal energy and therefore more steam, which drives a turbine to generate electricity.
 Components such as pipes, valves, pumps, heat exchangers, electrical transformers and generators must be able to accommodate the higher power level.
 For example, a higher power level usually involves greater steam and water flow through the systems used to convert heat into electric power.
 These systems must be able to handle the increased flows.